TacBuild/tac-sdk/docs/sdks/simulator.md

 ## Overview

-The `ISimulator` interface defines methods for simulating cross-chain transactions and estimating execution fees.
-It provides functionality to simulate individual transactions or batches of transactions for fee estimation and validation purposes.
+The `Simulator` class implements the `ISimulator` interface and provides methods for simulating cross-chain transactions and estimating execution fees.
+It offers functionality to simulate individual transactions or batches of transactions for fee estimation and validation purposes.

+The simulator performs TAC-side simulation to estimate gas costs, validate transaction logic, and calculate the required fees for successful cross-chain execution.

 ---

-## Interface Methods
+## Methods

 ### `getSimulationInfo`